coracle-social/coracle/ROADMAP.md

 # Custom views

+- [ ] Add suggestion list for topics on compose so people know there are suggestions
 - [ ] Badges link to https://badges.page/p/97c70a44366a6535c145b333f973ea86dfdc2d7a99da618c40c64705ad98e322
 - [ ] Link/embed good chat/DM micro-apps
 - [ ] Add QR code that pre-fills follows and relays for a new user